ankaleh/cybersecurityproject/report.md

 Link to the repository
 https://github.com/ankaleh/cybersecurityproject

-Installation instructions
+**Installation instructions**

 You need Python and Django libraries installed on your computer (see Cyber Security Base 2020 course's installation guide: https://cybersecuritybase.mooc.fi/installation-guide).

 0) Open the command prompt.
 1) Go to the directory where you want to clone the repository.
 2) Clone the repository:
 `git clone https://github.com/ankaleh/cybersecurityproject`
-3) Go to the repository cybersecurity, where you should see manage.py file.
+3) Go to the directory cybersecurity, where you should see manage.py file.
 4) Run the application:
 `python3 manage.py runserver`
 5) Two users are already registered on the website.
 You can sign in (path /pages/signin/)  as Donald Duck (email: donald.duck@duckburg.burg, password: donald) or as Fethry Duck (email: fethry.duck@duckburg.burg, password: fethry) or you can create a new user on the path /pages/signup/.